wellyshen/react-cool-starter/README.md

 ### Data Fetching from Server-side

-Just write Redux actions and stores as normal (read the [Redux](http://redux.js.org/docs/basics/) guide if you are new).
+Just write Redux actions and stores as normal (read the [Redux](https://redux.js.org/) docs if you are new).
 The starter using [axios](https://github.com/mzabriskie/axios) as the data fetcher, it's quite simple and easy to use.
 If the action creator is asynchronous then it will return a Promise (or a Promise.all) in the inner function.

 Register the action(s) in `./src/routes.js`, which have to be called from server-sdie: